electron/electron/docs/api/web-contents.md

 chains will not be included.
 Sending Functions, Promises, Symbols, WeakMaps, or WeakSets will throw an exception.

-> **NOTE**: Sending non-standard JavaScript types such as DOM objects or
+> **NOTE:** Sending non-standard JavaScript types such as DOM objects or
-> special Electron objects is deprecated, and will begin throwing an exception
+> special Electron objects will throw an exception.
-> starting with Electron 9.

 The renderer process can handle the message by listening to `channel` with the [`ipcRenderer`](ipc-renderer.md) module.